Napoleon vs. The Evil Monarchies: The Battle of Austerlitz

-Napoleon vs. The Evil Monarchies: The Battle of Austerlitz is a 1989 video game published by Cornerstone Software.
+Napoleon vs. The Evil Monarchies: The Battle of Austerlitz is a strategy video game developed by Cornerstone Software for the Amiga and MS-DOS and published in 1989 by General Quarters Software.

 Gameplay

-The Battle of Austerlitz is a game in which the 1805 battle of Napoleon I (France) vs. Tsar Alexander I (Russia) and Francis I (Austria) is simulated.
+The Battle of Austerlitz is a game in which the 1805 Battle of Austerlitz between Napoleon I (France) against Tsar Alexander I (Russia) and Francis I (Austria) is simulated.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "BOA is a Napoleonic simulation of introductory/medium complexity.
 Its mechanics are dated (and it shows) and it lacks a Napoleonic panache.
 Given the current state-of-the-art, BOA is not "art"!
 However, for the true Napoleonic buff, BOA may be of some entertainment value."